 To get Jobseeker's Allowance or Jobseeker's Benefit you must be available and looking for work.
 If you want to do voluntary work, you must first get permission from a Deciding Officer at your Intreo Centre or Social Welfare Branch Office.
 You must continue to satisfy the conditions of your jobseeker’s payment.

 The Deciding Officer considers a number of factors when deciding if the work involved is voluntary.

 - The aims and standing of the voluntary organisation (they can be national or local voluntary groups)

 - The weekly number of hours worked.

-Examples of unpaid voluntary work a jobseeker may do include assisting youth clubs, care groups, sports groups, and local residents associations.
+Examples of unpaid voluntary work a jobseeker can do include assisting youth clubs, care groups, sports groups, and local residents associations.

 If you want to do voluntary work and continue to get Jobseeker’s Allowance or Jobseeker’s Benefit, you must apply under the voluntary work option before you start any voluntary work.
 To apply, fill in application form (VW1), which is available from your Intreo Centre or Social Welfare Branch Office.

 If you are getting one of the payments listed below, there are no restrictions on the number of hours or type of unpaid work you may do.
 In addition, you don’t need prior permission to do voluntary work.